Azure/ResourceModules/docs/wiki/The CI environment - Pipeline usage.md

 # DevOps-Tool-specific guidance

-This section provides a step-by-step guideline on how to operate the pipelines based on the specific chosen DevOps platform, GitHub or Azure DevOps.
+This section provides a step-by-step guideline on how to operate the pipelines based on the chosen DevOps platform, GitHub or Azure DevOps.

 ## GitHub workflows